PipeItToDevNull/nginx-certbot/Readme.md

 You are required to include all `server_name`'s in the `VIRTUAL_HOSTNAMES` env var, they are comma delimitted in a single variable. `EMAIL` is the administrative email registered with LetsEncrypt for your domain.

+Staging: By default the container will fetch [staging](https://letsencrypt.org/docs/staging-environment/) certificates.
+You must specify `-e PRODUCTION=true` to have the container obtain legitimate certificates.
+I recommend testing with `-e PRODUCTION=false` first to ensure your setup is working.
+Testing via the production environment can result in rate limiting or temporary bans from LetsEncrypt servers.

 ## Examples
 Building container
 ```bash